Skip to content

 try:

-return fetch_construction_document(url, headers)
+return fetch_construction_document(url, headers, policy)

 except RetryError as e:

-last_exc = e.last_attempt.exception()
+last = e.last_attempt.exception()

-dlq_callback(url, last_exc)
+dlq_callback(url, last)

 return None